OpenDSA/OpenDSA/RST/en/Glossary.rst

       A finite, ordered sequence of data items known as :term:`elements <element>`.
       This is close to the mathematical concept of a :term:`sequence`.
+      Note that "ordered" in this definition means that the list elements have position.
+      It does not refer to the relationship between :term:`key` values for the list elements (that is, "ordered" does not mean "sorted").

    logarithm
       The `logarithm` of base :math:`b` for value :math:`y` is the power